loellarp/rock-paper-scissors/README.md

 ## Structure of the website

 The game is designed to be fun, easy to use, and provide a great experience on all device types.
-It is also designed to provide clear prompts and feedback from interacting with the page.
+It is also designed to provide clear call to actions and feedback from interacting with the page.

 ## Wireframes